fleetdm/fleet/docs/REST API/rest-api.md

 }
 ```

-If one or more assigned labels are deleted profile is broken (`broken: true`).
+If one or more assigned labels are deleted the profile is considered broken (`broken: true`).
 It won’t be applied to new hosts.

 ### Get or download custom OS setting (configuration profile)